sdx4u/kvm/README.md

 2. Reboot the machine

-3. Run 'def-setup.sh'
+3. Edit and run 'ovs-setup.sh'

-4. Edit and run 'ovs-setup.sh'
+4. Run 'def-setup.sh' if you want to change the default KVM network

 5. Run 'download\_ubuntu.sh'

 6. Run 'virt-manager'

-7. Create a new VM using ISO files in '~/images'
+7. Create a new VM using the given ISO files in '~/images'

 # Requirement